Edit Costs

 In some cases, a node’s Cost can be set to the monetary cost of acquiring an observation, e.g., a payment of $50 for performing and processing a Coronavirus test.

 While the scale of Cost is arbitrary, the scale is the same for all nodes in a Bayesian network.
-So, once you start assigning a Cost to one node, e.g., $50 to the Coronavirus node, the Cost of Blood Pressure and Heart Rate must be expressed in dollar terms, too.
+So, once you start assigning a Cost to one node, e.g., $50 to the Coronavirus node, the Cost of Blood Pressure and Heart Rate must be expressed in dollar terms as well.

-By default, and unless modified, all nodes are set to a Cost of 1.
+By default, unless modified, all nodes are set to a Cost of 1.

 Not Observable Nodes

-A Cost of 0 has a special significance in BayesiaLab.
-It means that such a node is called "not observable", which means that its state or value cannot be established with a direct observation.
-As a result, such a not-observable node would never be included in the prioritized list of "questions to ask" by the Adaptive Questionnaire.
+A Cost of 0 has special significance in BayesiaLab.
+It means the node is “not observable,” so its state or value cannot be established through direct observation.
+As a result, a not-observable node is never included in the prioritized list of “questions to ask” by the Adaptive Questionnaire.

 Motivation